Crochet stitch tutorial: The Suzette stitch

 Stitches

-In this tutorial I show how to make the Suzette stitch working in rows and in rounds.
+In this tutorial I show how to make the Suzette stitch.
 The Suzette crochet stitch requires to know how to make a chain, a single crochet and a double crochet.
 This stitch is reversible and looks the same on both sides.
+It is a beginner friendly crochet stitch.

 Good luck!